 What Educational and Curriculum Benefits Come with this Project?

-Beginning in 2017, Secure Futures will donate curriculum-enhancement tools and teacher training to Albemarle County in order to bring the solar energy technology on the rooftop into the classroom.
+Beginning in 2017, Secure Futures donated curriculum-enhancement tools and teacher training to Albemarle County in order to bring the solar energy technology on the rooftop into the classroom.
 Lessons in math, science, social studies, and more have the potential to utilize these resources.

-Secure Futures is partnering with the organization National Energy Education Development (NEED) to provide classroom solar kits, and a teacher training workday, which teachers may apply to their continuing education requirements, that covers solar technology, how to use the kits, and how to access the web-based data monitoring systems.
+Secure Futures has partnered with the organization National Energy Education Development (NEED) to provide classroom solar kits, and a teacher training workday, which teachers may apply to their continuing education requirements, that covers solar technology, how to use the kits, and how to access the web-based data monitoring systems.

-In addition to NEED materials, Secure Futures will be providing a web based solar monitoring page that allows students to access information about the schools array on their schools rooftop.
+In addition to NEED materials, Secure Futures provides a web based solar monitoring page that allows students and teachers to access information about the schools array on their schools rooftop.

 What is the Story Behind the Project?

 In early 2013, a student led organization at Albemarle County Public Schools contacted Secure Futures to learn more about solar as an option for maximizing the school’s economic resources while reducing their environmental footprint and generating educational opportunities.

 This student group coordinated with 350 Central Virginia and the Piedmont Group of the Sierra Club to develop a campaign to support solar on the schools with the goal of installing solar throughout the school district.

 A solar Request for Proposals (RFP) was issued during the fall of 2014 and on April 2, 2015 the Albemarle School Board voted unanimously in support of awarding the contract to Secure Futures.

 The solar campaign was inspired and powered by students from across the county.
 These students understood that working with schools to go solar is not just about delivering an opportunity for economic savings, but also providing energy education tools for classrooms and reducing their pollution footprint.